NASW Standards for School Social Work Services

 Interpretation

-School social workers shall remain current with school-based intervention research and use evidence-informed practices in service delivery.
-Interventions shall be designed to enhance positive educational experiences and involve the student, the family, other team members, school personnel, and community resources as appropriate.
-Interventions shall be based on assessments relevant to the concerns in the referral and include goals, objectives, methods of evaluation, and outcome criteria.
+School social workers shall remain current with school-based intervention and prevention research and use evidence-informed practices in service delivery.
+Interventions shall be designed to enhance positive educational experiences and involve the student, family or other caregivers, all school personnel, and community partners as appropriate.
+Interventions shall be based on assessments relevant to the concerns in the referral and take into consideration systems and culture.
+Interventions shall include goals, objectives, methods of evaluation, and outcome criteria.
 Interventions shall be applied within the multitier framework and address the ecologies (for example, home, school, community) most relevant to the problem being addressed.
+School social workers shall work to ensure that all students and families have equitable access to interventions.

 Standard 5.
 Decision Making and Practice Evaluation

-School social workers shall use data to guide service delivery and to evaluate their practice regularly to improve and expand services.
+School social workers shall use data to guide service delivery and to evaluate their practice regularly to determine if services and supports need to be faded, continued, added, or increased.

 Interpretation